What type of investor are you?

 How you invest can also be determined by whether you prefer dealing with technology or people.
 If you prefer a human touch, regardless of whether you’re an active or passive investor, a financial professional can help you structure your investment portfolio.

-If you’re an active investor and prefer technology, you can use a variety of online tools for investing.
+If you’re an active investor and prefer technology, you can do it yourself through self-directed investing.
 This approach may be appropriate if you have some experience with investing or want to remove as many costs from your investing as possible.

 No matter your investing style, there are a few habits nearly all successful investors practice.

-No matter what your investing style, you’ll want to manage portfolio risk.
-Read 7 diversification strategies for your investment portfolio.
+No matter what your investing style may be, you’ll want to manage portfolio risk.
+Here are 7 diversification strategies for your investment portfolio.